-The terrorist attacks on 9/11 and the United States‘ occupation of Afghanistan in its wake will both reach their twentieth anniversaries in the coming days.
-The weight of the terrible memories that day, our recent withdrawal from the war-torn nation and the inevitable reflection that comes with it, and the excitement of another football season being upon us all conjured up in my mind the thought of a man with an inextricable connection to all three: Pat Tillman.
+The terrorist attacks on 9/11 and the United States‘ occupation of Afghanistan in its wake will both reach their 21st anniversary in the coming days.
+The weight of the terrible memories that day, reflection on just over a year since our withdrawal from the war-torn nation, and even the excitement of another football season being upon us all conjured up in my mind the thought of a man with an inextricable connection to all three: Pat Tillman.
 It occurred to me how he isn’t a big part of the public consciousness anymore, and what a shame that is.

 As a high school football and wrestling coach, I’ve spent a lot of time with the next generation, and have inevitably been awakened to an unfortunate but inevitable reality: I got old.

-I’ve come to terms with being a curmudgeon.
-I’m prepared to accept that I have an older worldview that often can’t always be reconciled with the present-day adolescent.
-I can accept, grudgingly, that today’s teen listens to Lil Uzi Vert, says Lebron James is better than Michael Jordan, and likes to watch other people play video games on Twitch instead of playing themselves.
+I’ve come to terms with having an older worldview that can’t always be reconciled with the present-day adolescent.
+I can accept, grudgingly, that today’s teen thinks we are in a “golden age” of rap, thinks Lebron James was better than Michael Jordan, and likes to watch other people play video games on Twitch instead of playing themselves.
 One of the few things that I can’t budge on, however, is Pat Tillman.
-His name is one that every one of my athletes, every one of my younger brothers and sisters in the armed forces, and every American, for that matter, should know.
+His name and his story is one that every one of my athletes, every one of my younger brothers and sisters in the armed forces, and every American, for that matter, should know.